 He joined The Great British Bake Off team in 2020, presenting alongside Noel Fielding as amateur bakers try to impress judges Paul Hollywood and Prue Leith with their baking skills.

 Most fans of the presenter might know that he played Nardole in Doctor Who, he has got an autobiography titled Little Me and he has also has appeared in numerous West End plays and musicals, as well as Tim Burton's Alice in Wonderland where he played Tweedledum and Tweedledee.

-Now, with The Great British Bake Off 2022 right around the corner, what else is there to know about TV star Matt Lucas?
+Now, with The Great British Bake Off 2022 here, what else is there to know about TV star Matt Lucas?

 1. Matt rose to fame by playing a giant baby

 In the mid-90s Matt appeared in the comedy gameshow Shooting Stars with Vic Reeves and Bob Mortimer.
 He played the role of George Dawes, who would reveal the team scores while dressed a giant baby in a romper suit and playing the drums!